Flyhomes Review: Buy a House Before You Sell Yours

 You would also have a dedicated agent on your side to help you navigate the buying and selling process.
 Having an agent who is independent of the trade-in company means they’re more likely to have only your best interests in mind.

-Our partners at Clever Real Estate can help match you with agents who will work for 1% commission or a flat fee of $3,000.
+Our partners at Clever Real Estate can help match you with agents who will work for 1.5% commission.

 💰 Compare hand-picked agents, get incredible savings!

-Find top-rated agents from local brokerages, and get pre-negotiated fees of just $3,000 or 1%.
+Find top-rated agents from local brokerages, and get pre-negotiated fees of just 1.5%.